Based on an original article by Professor David Crolla

-The key issue in the dynamic behaviour of BLOODHOUND SSC is the directional stability over its entire operating speed range from 0 to 1000 mile/h.
-The vehicle must also be able to steer and turn like a conventional wheeled vehicle, but its prime objective is extremely high speed, straight running rather than cornering as is the case, for example, with high speed racing vehicles.
+The key issue in the dynamic behaviour of BLOODHOUND SSC is maintaining its directional stability over its entire operating speed range from 0 to 1,000mph.
+The Car must also be able to steer and turn like a conventional wheeled vehicle, but its prime objective is to travel at extremely high speed in a straight line, rather than cornering, as is the case with Formula 1 racing cars, for example.

-The wheels are assumed to be able to generate lateral forces in response to slip angles in rather the same way as we know tyres behave.
-The mechanics in our case are however, completely different; tyres generate forces at the contact region due to friction between the rubber tread and the ground surface.
-For solid wheels operating on a deformable medium, e.g. some type of salt or silt desert surface, the force generation mechanism is controlled by the wheel/soil friction and the internal soil friction when it deforms.
-One of the most serious shortcomings in attempting to predict the dynamic behaviour of BLOODHOUND SSC is the lack of data or understanding of this wheel/soil interaction.
+Tyres generate forces at the contact region due to friction between the rubber tread and the ground surface, but when solid wheels run on a deformable medium – for example some type of salt or silt desert surface – the force generation mechanism is controlled by the friction between the wheels and the soil, and the internal soil friction when it deforms.
+Hence two of the most serious shortcomings in attempting to predict the dynamic behaviour of BLOODHOUND are the lack of data and the lack of understanding of this wheel/soil interaction.

 There are three mechanisms by which the aerodynamic forces and moments have major influences on stability.

 The second mechanism is associated with the wheels.
-For the non-steered wheels which may be directly in the airstream or faired in, their aerodynamics simply add on to the body terms and are therefore included directly.
-However, for the steered wheels, these are capable of generating additional lateral forces by operating at an angle to the vehicle body, and hence, a different angle of attack relative to the airstream.
+For the non-steered wheels which may be directly in the airstream or housed within fairings, their aerodynamics simply add on to the body terms and are therefore included directly.
+However, steered wheels are capable of generating additional lateral forces by operating at an angle to the vehicle body and hence a different angle of attack relative to the airstream.
 They behave in a similar way to the wheel/ground system in generating a lateral force in response to a slip angle.
 The effectiveness of this mechanism depends very much on how much the steered wheels are in the airstream rather than hidden in the body.

-The third mechanism is an indirect route; as the speed varies the aerodynamic downforce and pitch moment vary, and these in turn control the wheel loads, which in turn then influence their ability to generate lateral forces at the wheel ground contact region.
-On BLOODHOUND SSC it is proposed to manage these wheel loads throughout an entire run using programmable winglets over the front and rear axles.
+The third mechanism is an indirect route.
+As the speed varies the aerodynamic downforce and pitch moment vary, and these in turn control the wheel loads, which in turn then influence their ability to generate lateral forces at the wheel ground contact region.
+On the Car it is proposed to manage these wheel loads throughout an entire run using programmable winglets over the front and rear axles.

-The vehicle – rather obviously – has an enormous speed range and it is important to remember that it must retain controllable (and preferably stable) behaviour right throughout this range, rather than focussing attention in its unique extremely high speed range.
-Broadly speaking, it is fair to assume that its low speed behaviour (up to 200 mile/h) will be dominated by the wheel forces, whereas at higher speeds it will be dominated by the aerodynamic behaviour, with some contributions from the wheel forces.
+Broadly speaking, it is fair to assume that its low speed behaviour (up to 200mph) will be dominated by the wheel forces, whereas at higher speeds it will be dominated by the aerodynamic behaviour, with some contributions from the wheel forces.

-Throughout the speed range, therefore we need data or estimates of how the following parameters change both with speed and acceleration/deceleration in order to estimate a complete stability profile for the vehicle:
+We therefore needed data or estimates of how the following parameters would change both with speed and acceleration/deceleration throughout the speed range in order to estimate a complete stability profile for the vehicle

 One particular challenge will be to ensure that the steering system maintains an acceptable level of control and consistency over the vehicle trim throughout the speed range.

-The directional stability of BLOODHOUND SSC has been analysed using a linear dynamics model using the MATLAB/Simulink package (Fig 1).
+The directional stability of the Car was analysed using a linear dynamics model using the MATLAB/Simulink package (see figure 1).

-The outputs from these modelling results have been used to in two ways:
+The outputs from these modelling results were used in two ways:

-1. To predict the directional stability of the vehicle, and hence propose requirements for managing the airflow to achieve acceptable stability.
+- to predict the directional stability of the vehicle, and hence propose requirements for managing the airflow to achieve acceptable stability

-Some of the design guidelines emerging from this study are:
+Some of the design guidelines emerging from this study were that the designers should:

-1. Maintain the vehicle mass centre ahead of the mid-wheelbase position.
+- maintain the vehicle mass centre ahead of the mid-wheelbase position

-2. Maintain the aerodynamic centre of pressure aft of the mass centre.
+- maintain the aerodynamic centre of pressure aft of the mass centre